 If a student was on the team the previous season but did not finish the year in good standing or has a gap in participation, they are considered a new applicant.

-Missing the posted application deadline could remove the applicant from consideration for the team for the current academic year.
+Missing the posted application deadline may remove the applicant from consideration for the team for the current academic year at coaches' discretion.

 Accepting a Position Offer